 While social media gets marketing buzz for holding people captive with ever-scrolling content, don’t underestimate the power of emails to also draw attention to your vacation home.
 A well-thought-out email marketing strategy can drive a lot of exposure and rental income.
-In fact, Vacasa’s marketing emails are on track to garner our vacation homes tens of millions of dollars in direct bookings in 2021.
+In fact, Vacasa’s marketing emails garner our vacation homes tens of millions of dollars annually.

 Take it from our experience: It requires more than a few promotional emails to convince someone to book your vacation home.
 There are strategies behind every email—including what we write about, when we send them out, and who we send them to.